Los Angeles Chargers vs. New York Giants NFL Week 14 Odds, Plays and Insights for December 12, 2021

 - At home this season, Los Angeles has two wins against the spread and is 3-3 overall.

-- Los Angeles has hit the over in three of six home games this season.
+- This season, in six home games, Los Angeles has hit the over three times.

-- The average point total in Chargers home games this season is 50.9 points, 6.4 more than this outing's over/under (44.5).
+- The average point total in Chargers home games this season is 50.9 points, 7.4 more than this contest's over/under (43.5).

-- New York is 1-5 overall, and 3-3 against the spread, in away games.
+- New York is 3-3 against the spread, and 1-5 overall, in away games.

-- This year, in six away games, New York has gone over the total three times.
+- In three of six road games this season, New York has hit the over.

 Powered by Data Skrive.